-Please always remember that your safety relies on your own jugdement and decisions.
+Please always remember that your safety relies on your own judgment and decisions.
 BeWelcome is dedicated to helping you make informed decisions about hosting/staying with other members and to support you in critical situations.
 While we do what we can to help you, we cannot take any responsibility for your personal actions and the final decision and responsibility for your safety is yours.
 If you are nervous about hosting or meeting someone, don't do it.
 Always use common sense in protecting yourself and your property.

 Each member contributes to keeping our community as safe as possible by reporting abuse quickly in order to prevent it from spreading.
 If you become aware of a member abusing the services or displaying misconduct, please inform BeWelcome through the contact us form or by e-mail to safety [at] bewelcome [dot] org and write a comment as appropriate to warn others who interact with that person.

 However, please keep in mind that the site is about making connections between real people and most people are very hesitant to reply to or contact users with empty profiles.
 For this reason, we recommend that your profile adequately presents your personality without revealing your private information such as your address or phone number.

 If you cannot find the confirmation e-mail in your spam folder either, you might have made a typing error when entering your e-mail-address into the signup form or something else went wrong.
-In this case, please use the "resend" link that shows up when you try to log in or contact us through the feedback form and use the category "Signup problem".
+In this case, please use the "resend" link that shows up when you try to log in or contact us through the feedback form.
 In the field for your question, please shortly describe the problem and also add your chosen user name and the real name you entered at signup.
 Please do not send us your password.
 In the field for your e-mail address, please enter the same address as the one you used for signup.

 - I have a second address and I can also host there.
 How can I inform other members about this?